taih304/Linux-Shell/Application layer/HTTP/HTTPS.md

 ### Get the valid certificate

-A valid digital certificate last for more than one year (the expire date can be checked easily)
+A valid digital certificate last for more than one year (the expiry date can be checked easily)

 Get the certificate: ``openssl s_client -connect demo.thingsboard.io:443 -showcerts``